-- Any hatch, ladder or mechanical unit should be located a sufficient distance away from the roof edge (setback zone) so that other fall protection measures are not required by those using or accessing this equipment.
-When it is not possible to situate a hatch, ladder or mechanical unit outside the setback zone, guard rails should be designed for the roof edge to provide additional fall protection for those using or accessing such equipment. - 2.
-Each roof should be designed to provide safe access for maintenance of roof drains, corners or mechanical equipment, where the roof is at least 3 m (10') above the surface of the ground, or where a hazard to a person exists, should a fall be possible.
+- 1) All roofs with a field elevation greater than 7500 mm (25') above grade should incorporate access to the roof by stairs and a doorway or with a properly located roof hatch. - 2) Any hatch, ladder or mechanical unit should be located a sufficient distance away from the roof edge (setback zone) so that other fall protection measures are not required by those using or accessing this equipment.
+When it is not possible to situate a hatch, ladder or mechanical unit outside the setback zone, guard rails should be designed for the roof edge to provide additional fall protection for those using or accessing such equipment. - 3) Each roof should be designed to provide safe access for maintenance of roof drains, corners or mechanical equipment, where the roof is at least 3 m (10') above the surface of the ground, or where a hazard to a person exists, should a fall be possible.
 This principle also applies to roof areas intended for regular occupancy.
-Therefore, provide fall protection in compliance with the Building Code having jurisdiction, and with the Workers Compensation Act Regulations, by designing appropriately located - 1. tall parapets. - 2. guardrails. - 3. tie-off anchors.
+Therefore, provide fall protection in compliance with the Building Code having jurisdiction, and with the Workers Compensation Act Regulations, by designing appropriately located - 1) tall parapets. - 2) guardrails. - 3) tie-off anchors.